Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 ***Starting at a Higher Level.*** Your DM might start you at a higher level.
 If you start at level 3 or higher, write your chosen subclass on your character sheet.
 See the “Starting at Higher Levels” section later in the chapter for more information.

-#### Note Armor Training
+#### Note Armour Training

-Your class might give you training with certain categories of armor.
-Note your armor training on your character sheet.
-Armor training with a kind of armor means you can wear that armor effectively, gaining defensive bonuses from it.
+Your class might give you training with certain categories of armour.
+Note your armour training on your character sheet.
+Armour training with a kind of armour means you can wear that armour effectively, gaining defensive bonuses from it.

 #### Hold That Thought